EloraHob/naynayiskoot-projects/README.md

 ## Getting Started

-To run NayNayisKoot locally, follow these simple steps:
+To run *nay nay is koot.* locally, follow these simple steps:

 ### Prerequisites